8 Essential Topics to Cover in Your Kick-Off Meeting Agenda

 • Highlight Training Programs: Share upcoming workshops, courses, or certifications employees can take part in.

 • Discuss Future Skills: Talk about the key competencies your company will prioritize and why they matter.
-For example, “This year, we’re focusing on leadership development and data literacy to better prepare for industry changes.”
+For example, ‘This year, we’re focusing on AI literacy, data analysis, leadership development, and adaptive thinking to better prepare for industry changes and technological advancement.’

 • Offer Mentorship Opportunities: Introduce initiatives like mentorship programs or cross-departmental shadowing to foster growth.